 #7 Aim for variety

-A variety of prizes will make your raffle interesting and attractive.
-If you’ve got a mix of prizes it means you will have something for everyone!
-Try to get one or 2 big prizes for your raffle as the main draw…..this can often be key to a successful raffle prize (think a TV or overnight stay in a hotel).
-Get some interesting mid-range items from products, vouchers and gift cards (haricuts, hampers or day out vouchers).
+I try to get one or 2 big prizes for your raffle as the main draw…..this can often be key to a successful raffle prize (think a TV or overnight stay in a hotel for a weekend getaway).
+Then get some interesting mid-range items from products, vouchers and gift cards (haricuts, hampers or day out vouchers).
 Then some smaller giveaways to bulk up the table (beauty products, toys or chocolates).

 If there’s a lot of chances to win then people will work out their odds are better and may be more willing to give more versus a raffle with just a few prizes in.
+If you end up with way too many prizes, try splitting them into 2 raffles at separate events to spread out your takings.

 BONUS TIP: You’ve got to get over your fear of asking!